 ”Lax med kokt potatis” means salmon with boiled potatoes.
 It’s quite popular in Sweden, and is often served with melted butter, potatoes boiled with dill, and boiled peas.
-This is a variation of it, and in my opinon I’ve lifted it to another level.
+This is a variation of it, and in my opinion I’ve lifted it to another level.
 I like the combination of salmon and dill, potatoes and green peas, and all that.
-But what if we make a rich pea puré instead?
+But what if we make a rich pea purée instead?
 And what if we perfect the fish by boiling it in a tempered water bath?
-And what if we just blacken the fish skin to a crunchy blanket?
+What if we just blacken the fish skin to a crunchy blanket?
 And what if we just make it freakin’ amazing?
 What if… What if we just do it?
+A glorious salmon with pea purée, potatoes, and cherry tomatoes.

 For the salmon you need…